AlfredoRamos/phpbb-ext-simple-spoiler/README.md

 **Preview:**

 [![Preview](https://i.imgur.com/NPzw8nkm.png)](https://i.imgur.com/NPzw8nk.png)

 *(Click to view in full size)*

 ### Configuration

-To add support for more styles simply copy the content of the `styles/prosilver/theme/` directory to `styles/<NEW_STYLE>/theme/`.
+To add support for more styles simply copy the content of the `styles/prosilver/theme/` directory into `styles/<NEW_STYLE>/theme/`.

 To customize the look and colors, edit the following files: